© Crown copyright 2021

 7. Being suspended or removed as an ADI

-Usually, your name won’t be removed from the register until 28 days after the date of the letter.
+Usually, your name will not be removed from the register until 28 days after the date of the letter.
 This lets you appeal against the decision.

-Your name will be removed from the register if you don’t appeal.
+Your name will be removed from the register if you do not appeal.

 Immediate removal process